Degrees and Certifications:

 1) a full bottle of fresh water (to be re-filled in the afternoon, if necessary),

-2) a morning snack of fresh or dried fruits and/or vegetables, or applesauce in a squeeze pouch (NO canned fruits, pickles, or applesauce cups please); this should be packed separately from the lunchbox for easy retrieval,
+2) a morning snack of fresh or dried fruits and/or vegetables, cbeese, or a pouch of yogurt or applesauce; this should be packed separately from the lunchbox for easy retrieval,

 3) a healthful lunch that your child can manage as independently as possible (including a drink, since kindergartners' water bottles stay in their lockers).